wifinigel/mikrotik_perfmon/README.md

 I've done my best to ensure that the installer script will run with no issues, but your system may have some version/configuration/oddities that I can't anticipate and may not run error-free, which could leave your system in a state of having partially installed code.
 Do not run this on a production system and/or if you are not comfortable with being able to recover the situation yourself.

 There is also a removal script to uninstall both Grafana and InfluxDB, but the same caveats apply as for the installer script.
-If you run the installer and it fails for some unknown reason, run the removal script to tidy things up (it *should* remove most packaged added).
+If you run the installer and it fails for some unknown reason, run the removal script to tidy things up (it *should* remove most packages added).

 Bottom line: try this out on a VM/device/system you don't care about.